unixfreak0037/ace2-core/documentation/docs/development/system/index.md

 Outside of subsystem interface development, it is better to use the module API functions to interact with the core system.

-For example `ace.system.analysis_tracking.AnalysisTrackingInterface` defines the `get_root_analysis` function which could be called like this
+For example, `ace.system.analysis_tracking.AnalysisTrackingInterface` defines the `get_root_analysis` function, which could be called like this:

 ```python
 root = get_system().analysis_tracking.get_root_analysis(uuid)
 ```

-It is recommended to call the same function like this
+It is recommended to call the same function like this:

 ```python
 from ace.system.analysis_tracking import get_root_analysis
 root = get_root_analysis(uuid)
 ```

-There are module API functions that do not have corresponding interface API functions, but may be composed of them.
+There are module API functions that do not have corresponding interface API functions, but they may be composed of them.
 For example, `ace.system.work_queue.get_next_analysis_request` has no corresponding interface API function, but is composed of calls to multiple interface API functions.

 ## Summary

-Ace core is composed of subsystems referenced by `get_system()`.
+ACE core is composed of subsystems referenced by `get_system()`.
 Each subsystem defines interface API functions, which are wrapped by module API functions.
-The entire ace core API is the full set of module API functions.
+The entire ACE core API is the full set of module API functions.